A Force for Good: Ambassador Teachers Going Above and Beyond

 Wrote and mailed notes to each of my students today!
 Just my way of keeping a bit of “normal” through this unnerving time. #TogetherWeCan #howiparticipate #eaglepride #teachingthroughrona #belovesharelove pic.twitter.com/vGknPWexPz

 — kerensa smith (@learnwithrensa) March 30, 2020

-Kerensa Smith, an ambassador from Jamaica, went above and beyond for her class when she wrote personalized messages to the students in her class and mailed them to their homes, reaching students who have limited or no access to technology.
+Kerensa Smith, an ambassador teacher from Jamaica, went above and beyond for her class when she wrote personalized messages to the students in her class and mailed them to their homes, reaching students who have limited or no access to technology.
 By taking time out of her day to support her students in this major transition, she showed how we can come together and lift one another up even from a distance.

-These are just a few of the many examples of how our ambassadors are using global learning as a force for good and embodying our purpose of uniting our world through global learning.
+These are just a few of the many examples of how our ambassador teachers are using global learning as a force for good and embodying our purpose of uniting our world through global learning.
 We at Participate Learning extend a sincere thank-you to all educators and parents who are striving to make global education a reality for their students while adjusting to their new normal.

-For more examples of how our ambassadors are working as a force for good, explore our hashtag #unitingourworld on Twitter or use the hashtag yourself and share with us how you are continuing to engage with students.
+For more examples of how our ambassador teachers are working as a force for good, explore our hashtag #unitingourworld on Twitter or use the hashtag yourself and share with us how you are continuing to engage with students.
 Tag us @Participatelrng and we may retweet you to share your work with our global audience!